gotchoices/MyCHIPs/doc/learn-protocol.md

 Route discovery requests can be initiated in two ways:
 - Manually by a user/entity; or
-- By an [autonomous process](https://en.wikipedia.org/wiki/Cron) acting as *agent* on behalf of the entity or the site.
+- By an automated scheduler running as part of the agent process.

 ![use-route](uml/use-route.svg)